DhevinaTailor/Business-Loan-Default-Prediction-Model/README.md

 This comprehensive dataset encompasses various aspects of loan applications, including applicant details, loan terms, geographical information, and loan outcomes.
 The data enables us to explore and predict business loan defaults, a critical challenge for both financial institutions and small businesses.

-Please note that due to the sensitive nature of financial and applicant data, we cannot provide direct access to the dataset within this repository.
-For those interested in obtaining a similar dataset or accessing SBA resources, please refer to the official [Small Business Administration (SBA) website](https://www.sba.gov/) for more information.

 ### Learnings 🧐